cdeadspine/nodemailer-contact-form/helm/http-endpoint-nodemailer/README.md

 # http-endpoint-nodemailer

+TODO maybe remove clusterip?
+TODO health checks

 Simplest possible http endpoint -> email.

-For example: for fixing contact forms when generating a static wordpress site
+For example: fixing contact forms when generating a static wordpress site using WP2static plugin and WPServerless forms plugin

 Submitted html->body must survive JSON.stringify.
-The default template formats the full submitted JSON, but a handlebars template can format the email using specific known values.
+The default template formats the full submitted form as JSON, but a handlebars template can format the email using specific known values.

 ## TL;DR